Duncanma/Blog/content/Blog/i-know-that-movies-based-on-books-are-often-a-disappointment.md

 ---
 date: 2004-04-29T18:36:00+00:00
-title: I know that movies based on books are often a disappointment&#8230;
+title: I know that movies based on books are often a disappointment...
 type: posts
 ---
 In many ways, I'm ok with that; it isn't like they took away the book when they made the movie...